Do you know how many people the Bible says were raised from the dead on Easter weekend?

 But hold on a second.
 The other two gospels each add stories from his childhood, each story different from the other, explaining that Jesus was quite dramatically and undeniably heralded as the Son of God for the benefit of his family, once by a choir of angels and another time by gift-bearing wise men from the Far East.
 After the breathless shepherds told the tale of the chorus of angels, the gospel says that “Mary treasured up these things, and pondered them in her heart.”

-So in the earlier version of the story of Jesus, we’ve got an incredulous family trying to take Jesus away because “he’s out of his mind.”
+So in the earlier version of the story of Jesus (one without a nativity segment), we’ve got an incredulous family trying to take Jesus away because “he’s out of his mind.”
 But when later gospels are written, a new story has surfaced which has his family becoming aware of his significance from the very beginning by means of ostentatious and undeniable supernatural occurrences (not the least of which would include a birth without ever having sex).

 It seems to me that the most logical inference here is that we’re seeing the seams of a developing story, and the most sensible explanation is that the story evolved over time.
 That’s why these things don’t always fit.

 But it’s awfully convenient, too, don’t you think?
-Isn’t it also possible that the reason each of these stories seem to contradict themselves is because at different times and in different places competing versions of the stories evolved with the end result that they didn’t agree with one another?
+Isn’t it more likely that the reason these stories seem to contradict each other is that at different times and in different places competing versions of the stories evolved with the end result that they didn’t agree with one another?
 If you’re personally invested in a perfect Bible, then that’s not an option.
 But if you ever allow yourself to step out of that epistemic closure, you might find that looking at these things differently makes them all make so much more sense.

 1. Word Biblical Commentary, Vol. 33b: Matthew 14-28. by Donald Hagner, Word Books, 1995 (p.850-851).